Areas of Study » MA and PhD with a Focus in Ontology

 At the same time ontology is a rapidly growing practical discipline at the intersection of philosophy and information science.
 Ontological tools and theories are increasingly being applied in bioinformatics, medical informatics, intelligence analysis, management science, in culture and museum informatics and in other fields, where they serve as a basis for improved classifications, information integration and automatic reasoning.
 The world's first conference on applied ontology was held in Buffalo in 1998, and the first issue of the new journal Applied Ontology was published in 2006.

 With the increasing importance of ontology-based applications comes the need for research and teaching in the theoretical foundations of ontology.
 The University at Buffalo (UB) is a leading center of research in theoretical ontology.
-The work of six faculty members in the Department of Philosophy is focused primarily on ontology and UB includes also applied ontologists in a variety of disciplines, including biomedicine and geospatial analysis.
+The work of five faculty members in the Department of Philosophy is focused primarily on ontology and UB includes also applied ontologists in a variety of disciplines, including biomedicine and geospatial analysis.

 Philosophers with a primary focus in ontology in UB's Department of Philosophy include: